-DOWNTOWN — "Julie & Julia" is this week's free movie in Millennium Park.
+DOWNTOWN — "Hidden Figures" is this week's free movie in Millennium Park.

-The movie is rated "PG-13" and runs 2 hours and 3 minutes.
-The showing will begin at 6:30 p.m.
-Tuesday at Jay Pritzker Pavilion, 201 E. Randolph St.
+The show will start at 6:30 p.m.
+Tuesday at the Jay Pritzker Pavilion, 201 E. Randolph St.

 A summer favorite in Chicago, the weekly film series is one of many free events that now make Millennium Park the top tourist attraction in the Midwest.
 The park drew 12.9 million guests in the second half of last year, city officials said.

 The movies will be shown at 6:30 p.m. on Tuesday nights at Jay Pritzker Pavilion, 201 E. Randolph St., unless otherwise noted.
 The series is presented by the city's Department of Cultural Affairs and Special Events and supported by the Millennium Park Foundation.
 All films will be shown with English subtitles.